Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 |

-Whereas :class:`~pytorch_lightning.strategies.ddp.DDPStrategy` only performs 2 transfer operations: moving data to device and transfer and sync gradients, making DDP MUCH faster than DP.
+Whereas :class:`~pytorch_lightning.strategies.ddp.DDPStrategy` only performs 2 transfer operations, making DDP much faster than DP:

+1. Moving data to device.
+2. Transfer and sync gradients.

 When using DDP Plugins, set find_unused_parameters=False
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default we have set ``find_unused_parameters=True`` for compatibility reasons that have been observed in the past (see the `discussion <https://github.com/PyTorchLightning/pytorch-lightning/discussions/6219>`_ for more details).
+By default, we have set ``find_unused_parameters=True`` for compatibility reasons that have been observed in the past (see the `discussion <https://github.com/PyTorchLightning/pytorch-lightning/discussions/6219>`_ for more details).
-This by default comes with a performance hit, and can be disabled in most cases.
+When enabled, it can result in a performance hit, and can be disabled in most cases.
 Read more about it `here <https://pytorch.org/docs/stable/notes/ddp.html#internal-design>`_.

 .. tip::
     It applies to all DDP strategies that support ``find_unused_parameters`` as input.